alexisbaxman/jupyter_template/index.md

 requirements.txt: python dependencies used by the build.
 .github/workflows/deploy.yml: It includes the key instructions for GitHub Actions that builds the book and published it to GitHub Pages.

+1. The repository has to be public.
+2. 2.
+In Settings > Pages > Build and deployment: Source: GitHub Actions

 Other elements:
 Images
 Boxes